5G NR PHY Overview

 - Numerology affects slot duration, scheduling granularity, and usable bandwidth layout.

-Channels define what is being sent.
+Physical channels define what is being sent.
 PDCCH carries scheduling control.
 PDSCH carries downlink user data.
 PUSCH carries uplink user data.
-PUCCH carries uplink control like HARQ feedback.
+PUCCH carries uplink control such as HARQ feedback and CSI.
 PRACH supports random access.
 PBCH carries broadcast information through the MIB.

 Signals support how the radio works reliably.
 SSB supports synchronization and initial cell discovery.
 DMRS supports channel estimation.
 CSI-RS supports measurements and beam management.
 SRS supports uplink sounding.
-PTRS helps phase tracking at demanding operating points.
+PTRS helps phase tracking in demanding operating conditions.

-PHY behavior becomes visible during several high-value procedures, even when the top-level call flow is usually described using RRC or NAS messages.
+PHY is visible in almost every major NR procedure, even when the top-level call flow is usually described using RRC or NAS messages.

 Initial access and random access